 Note: You should see four menu items at the top of the ISAM V9 Local Management Interface as shown below.

-Insert screenshot here

 In the ISAM V9 LMI, navigate to Manage System Settings->Updates and Licensing->Trial.

 Click the Import button.

 Use the file dialog to locate your ISAM trial license file.